fussypuppet/project_1/readme.md

 Brown lines along the edges of rooms indicate doorways to other rooms.
 Collect items and keys by moving on top of them.
 If at any point you and a coworker occupy the same tile, you lose.
-Monsters (i.e. your coworkers) take one move for every move you make, and make their move immediately before your move resolves.
+Coworkers take one move for every move you make, and make their move immediately before your move resolves.
 Adding a bicycle to your inventory lets you take two moves for every one of your opponents'.
 Adding headphones to your inventory makes you immune to coworkers in cases where they attack a tile that you are currently leaving.
 But you still lose in cases where you move directly into an enemy, or move into a game tile at the same time an enemy moves into it.

 Known issues:
 - old messages don't scroll out of sight
-- monsters can start behind doors, leading to surprise deaths
+- coworkers can start behind doors, leading to surprise deaths
 - rarely, coworkers trample & delete other coworkers
 - rarely, the player icon does not disappear when player loses
-- monsters follow predictable paths to the player, and can get stuck behind other monsters/objects
+- coworkers follow predictable paths to the player, and can get stuck behind other coworkers & objects
-- the words "monster" and "coworker" are used interchangeably throughout
+- the words "monster" and "coworker" are used interchangeably throughout the code
 - rarely, objects spawn on top of each other, with strange results